 The difference here is that I made it abundantly clear that this was indeed just a Persona, and that I was using it not to shitpost per se’, but to point out the failings of said companies and their products.
 It was an Edgelord used for good, not to destroy others.
 When that persona was no longer useful, I abandoned it, and walked away from such activities, although I am still quite critical of many gaming companies.

 But that’s the difference here.
 I was edgy for a purpose, in a sarcastic manner, to hopefully effect real change or to educate the gaming community.
 I didn’t do it to cover for any hatefulness, misogyny, racism, or other general personality flaws, unlike the current crop of Edgelords you find on the Internet now.

-For example, if you must be critical on the gaming front, be Jim Sterling, as opposed to Sid Alpha.
-Both men are effective critics on the internet, but one delves into Edgelord territory from time to time (Sid Alpha), where Sterling absolutely does not.
+For example, if you must be critical on the gaming front, be James Stephanie Sterling, as opposed to Sid Alpha.
+Both of them are effective critics on the internet, but one delves into Edgelord territory from time to time (Sid Alpha), where Sterling absolutely does not.

 It’s really just that simple.

 Now, all that said, if you must watch these Edgelords on the Internet, know this: The vast majority of them are faking it.
 They don’t really believe the controversial things they are saying, it’s just a persona (much like The MMO Troll was), in order to get attention.
 That’s it.
 Controversy sells, friends, and that’s what the Edgelord really wants: A Platform from which to spew their rhetoric.
 This leads to more attention on their YouTube channel, or website, or whatever, and that leads to more ad revenue for them.

 It all comes down to money, in the end.